Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 September 2025 02.17.51 UTC
+- WIB: Minggu, 14 September 2025 03.24.15 UTC
-- WITA: Minggu, 14 September 2025 03.17.51 UTC
+- WITA: Minggu, 14 September 2025 04.24.15 UTC
-- WIT: Minggu, 14 September 2025 04.17.51 UTC
+- WIT: Minggu, 14 September 2025 05.24.15 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

 Kategori: success